 Do I need planning permission to build a swimming pool?

-Generally speaking, private outdoor pools do not require planning permission.
-However, it is essential that you check with your local authority planning department if planning approval is needed.
-For example, you may need planning approval if your pool will affect nearby buildings or drains.
-You should also consult the planning authority if your property is listed or in a conservation area.
+Private outdoor pools generally do not require planning permission, although, it is essential that you check with your local authority planning department if planning approval is needed.
+As a result, you may need planning approval if your pool will affect nearby buildings or drains.
+In addition, you should also consult the planning authority if your property is listed or in a conservation area.

 How long can I expect my pool to last?